 Human Trafficking 102

 As a follow-up, in October of 2017, Human Trafficking 102 provided break out sessions about survivor support, medical training, technology and violence, and the law.
 Nearly 100 participants were present.
 Howard-Bostic facilitated the panel discussions and Q & A sessions at each Teach-in event.
 Each event also included videos as digital tools for empowerment.
 Following the panel, there were four breakout sessions to engage participants.
 WV State Police Crimes Against Children Unit, Shenandoah Women’s Center, Shepherdstown and Martinsburg Rotary Clubs, Jefferson County Health Department, Bikers Against Child Abuse (B.A.C.A.), Eastern Panhandle HEAT, and Faith Alliance Against Slavery and Trafficking have been supporting organizations.

-In April of 2016, Howard-Bostic presented at a Focus on Student Learning (FOSL) workshop to showcase her experience at the West Virginia Great Teachers Seminar at North Bend State Park in Cairo, West Virginia.
+In April of 2016, Dr. Chiquita Howard-Bostic gave a Focus on Student Learning (FOSL) presentation to showcase her experience at the West Virginia Great Teachers Seminar at North Bend State Park in Cairo, West Virginia.
 She discussed the sociological imagination and one's the ability to perceive situations and circumstances in a wide social context.
 She taught the audience to observe how interactions and actions influence other individuals/situations.
 "Teaching provides an excellent context to explore the world," she explained.
 "Great teachers are always looking for opportunities to increase their own knowledge and passionate teachers understand that educators must become guides to learning."